 Hosted in the capital city (Ciudad de México) since 2011, the hub is currently located within the Mexican en Central American Studies Center (CEMCA UMIFRE N°16/USR Amérique Latine N°3337 – French ministry of foreign affairs/CNRS).

-Coordinator: Eliott DUCHARME, PhD student from the University Gustave Eiffel (ED Ville, Transports et Territoire)
+Coordinator: Eliott DUCHARME, PhD student from the Université Gustave Eiffel (ED Ville, Transports et Territoire)

-His PhD dissertation: “Walking, a factor of marginalization or autonomy?
-The case of poor suburbans' residents of the Mexico urban area.”
+His PhD dissertation: “Walking, a factor of marginality or autonomy?
+The case of poor suburban’s residents of the Mexico urban area.”
 Under the supervision of Jérôme Monnet.

-IdA’s referent in France: Paul-Henri Giraud, Executive Secretary and member of the Scientific Board of the Institut des Amériques, Profesor in hispanic studies at the University of Lille Sciences Humaines et Sociale.
+IdA’s referent in France: Paul-Henri Giraud, Executive Secretary of the Institut des Amériques, Profesor in hispanic studies at the Université de Lille Sciences Humaines et Sociale.